 Each of these services has a use for exploring the hills west of Betws Garmon such as Mynydd Mawr, Mynydd Tryfan and the Nantlle ridge.
 Only the 1N is a seven-day service while 1F operates from Monday to Saturday.
 Near two-hourly service frequencies are offered with these so you check timetables before you go travelling.

-Three of the four former spa towns in this part of Wales are served by this Monday to Saturday bus service.
-Connections with service 44 get you to the fourth, Llandrindod Wells.
-Brecon becomes a possibility with the T4 and both its timings and those of the 44 are summarised in this timetable.
-Daytime service frequency is around two hourly with an early evening finish so you need to keep an eye on those bus times when travelling around.
+Four former spa towns in mid-Wales are served by this Monday to Saturday bus service.
+Brecon becomes a possibility because of connections with route T4 and both its timings are summarised in this timetable.
+Daytime service frequency is up to two hourly with an early evening finish, so you need to keep an eye on those bus times when travelling around.

 Between England & Wales